 Slate is found in Wales and the North-West of England.
-More specifically, you will find the majority of UK slate mines in Cornwall (famously Delabole quarry) and in the Lake District in Cumbria.
+More specifically, you will find the majority of UK slate mines in the Lake District, Cumbria.

 North Wales